MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Restart-MgBetaServicePrincipalSynchronizationJob.md

 ## SYNOPSIS
 Restart a stopped synchronization job, forcing it to reprocess all the objects in the directory.
 Optionally clears existing the synchronization state and previous errors.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Restart-MgServicePrincipalSynchronizationJob](/powershell/module/Microsoft.Graph.Applications/Restart-MgServicePrincipalSynchronizationJob?view=graph-powershell-1.0)

 ## SYNTAX